top of page

 2) Where do we stay?

-3) Can we go over to Molokai on the boat instead of flying?
+3) Is it possible to travel to Molokai by boat instead of flying?

 4) Do we need Kayakers?

 Yes, they are mandatory.The Kaiwi channel is usually so rough that the boat isn't really that close.
 And even when it is, it isn't going in a straight line.
 Here you steer off the kayak.
-The kayakers can steer very straight and get feedback from the boat when a course correction is necessary.
+The kayakers can steer straight and get feedback from the boat when a course correction is necessary.
 For both safety and steering we use two so someone on a kayak is always at your side.
 With three kayakers we take 1.5 hour shifts.
-Kayakers are WOWSA certified observers, experienced guides with lots of kayaking experience in that channel.
+Kayakers experienced guides with lots of kayaking experience in that channel.
 Mandatory!
-Both the Coast Guard and DLNR also insist on kayakers in the water.

 5) What are the estimated costs for the swim?

-$3800 for boat (this may vary depending on boat)
+$5,000+ for boat (this may vary depending on boat and duration of swim)

 $90 each crew member for flight to Molokai.